 Employees are entitled to take a reasonable amount of unpaid time off work to deal with emergencies affecting their dependants, including children, parents and spouses.
 Emergency situations include illness, an unexpected breakdown in childcare arrangements, or an unexpected incident at a child’s school.
 The employee must notify the employer as soon as reasonably practicable of the reason for their absence, and when they expect to return.

 From 30 June 2014, an employee with 26 weeks continuous service can make a written request to change their work hours, the times they are required to work, or their place of work (i.e. working from home).
 Employers must deal with requests in a reasonable manner, and can only refuse on one of eight statutory grounds, such as the cost of making changes, or inability to reorganise work among other staff.

-Pregnant women are entitled to paid time off to attend ante-natal appointments.
+Pregnant people are entitled to paid time off to attend ante-natal appointments.
 As of 1st October 2014, spouses, civil partners and partners of pregnant women, and expectant fathers, are entitled to unpaid time off to accompany a pregnant woman to an ante-natal appointment.
 This is limited to two occasions of no more than six and a half hours, notice of which must be given to the employer in advance.